slopezpereyra/EEGToolkit.jl/docs/src/index.md

 #### NREM period definition

 Following [Feinberg & Floyed](https://pubmed.ncbi.nlm.nih.gov/220659/) and
-Dijk, a NREM period is a sequence of epochs satisfying the following two
+Dijk, a NREM period is a sequence of epochs satisfying the following
 conditions:

 - It starts with stages 2, 3 or 4.